Skip to main content

 LARGE

-This example uses the filter operation to rebook all values that do not match the source value.
+This example uses the NEQ filter to rebook all values that do not match the source value.

 Formula: REBOOK('Revenue', "Segment", "MINI", "LARGE", "NEQ")